“My New Rescue Dog Doesn’t Eat”

 • Tip: Monitor your rescue dog’s weight and body condition, and consult with your veterinarian to ensure your dog’s nutritional needs are being met.

-If your rescue dog is not eating, it’s important to monitor their behavior and overall health, and consult with a veterinarian if the issue persists or is accompanied by other concerning signs.
+If your rescue dog is not eating, it’s important to monitor their behaviour and overall health, and consult with a veterinarian if the issue persists or is accompanied by other concerning signs.
 Patience, a consistent routine, and positive reinforcement can help encourage your rescue dog to eat and adjust to their new home.

 en_GBEnglish